georgethoppil/blockchain/README.md

 ```

 This will create an executable in the `target/release` directory.
-After building, you can run the application using the `b` command (assuming you've set up your PATH to include the release directory and the config directory).
+After building, you can run the application using the `b` command (assuming you've included the config directory).
 Here are some example commands:

 1. Start the blockchain node: